moq-wg/moq-transport/draft-ietf-moq-transport.md

 **Object Stream Message**

 An `OBJECT_STREAM` message carries a single object on a stream.
-There is no explicit length of the payload; it is determined by the end of the stream.
 An `OBJECT_STREAM` message MUST be the first and only message on a unidirectional stream.